 Fast ferries and slows boats, cycling on-road or off, hiking in the hills or along the coast – there are plenty of car-free options to explore the adventure capital of Wales.

 There's plenty to discover on The North Wales Way...

 Holyhead station connects with all the big cities in the Midlands/Northwest England, while the direct train from London Euston takes less than four hours, and calls at all the major resorts along the north coast.
 It’s even quicker by sea: Holyhead is the UK’s main ferry port from Ireland, and between them Stena Line and Irish Ferries run around 10 sailings a day, the fastest in less than two hours.

 The sheer quality and variety of walking/hiking is what brings many visitors to North Wales.
-There’s Snowdonia, obviously, which has everything from gentle family rambles to hardcore Everest-training ascents.
+There’s Snowdonia, obviously, which has everything from gentle family rambles to hardcore Everest-training ascents for experienced walkers with guides.
 There are also the softer pleasures of the Clwydian Range.
 The Wales Coast Path runs across the top and around Anglesey.
 To complete a lap of Wales, the Offa's Dyke Path starts in Prestatyn and goes all the way to Chepstow.